All the Way Through Evening: Release

 The film was programmed at a number of film festivals during 2012, notably as the Closing Night Film of the 20th GAZE film festival in Dublin.

 All The Way Through Evening was theatrically released in Australian cinemas on 29 November 2012.
-Despite only expecting to run for a week in each city, the film ran for a total of thirteen weeks at Melbourne's Cinema Nova, outlasting a number of big-budget films including The Hobbit: An Unexpected Journey, Celeste And Jesse Forever and Perks of Being a Wallflower, closing in late February 2013.
+Despite only expecting to run for a week in each city, the film ran for a total of thirteen weeks at Melbourne's Cinema Nova, outlasting a number of big-budget films and finally closing in late February 2013.

 All The Way Through Evening opened theatrically in New York City at the Village East Cinema, on 6 December 2013.

-The film was invited to screen at The Library of Congress in Washington, D.C. on 25 June 2014.
+The film was invited to screen at The Library of Congress in Washington, D.C., on 25 June 2014.
 Spong and the film's main subject, Mimi Stern-Wolfe attended this screening.

 The film has since been programmed at the ACMI and the Boston Museum of Fine Art.

 The film has since been broadcast on Australia's SBS, Foxtel, and streamed via various video on demand services.